r13doc/UAV_force_strategy_creation/README.md

-Algorithm creation a new transitional corps with implementation neural network(AI) as main operator for controling all activity around and analyze it.
+Algorithm creation a new transitional corps with implementation AI system as main operator for controling all activity around and analyze it.

 Efficiency UAV as a main corps: